Andrew-Raz-ACRV/DesignAlgorithm_SnakeRaven/README.md

 ## Example of using this script on HPC in a PBS job system:

 To run the code on HPC you can create a .sh file and submit the job to the cluster.
-Below is an example of a .sh file let's call it "a_pbs_job.sh" This script will open Matlab 2018b and run the evolution algorithm on HPC using 1 core, 12 parallel processors, 5GB of memory and an execution time limit of 200 hours.
+There is an example in the optimisation folder called "a_pbs_job.sh" This script will open Matlab 2018b and run the evolution algorithm on HPC using 1 core, 12 parallel processors, 5GB of memory and an execution time limit of 200 hours.
 ```
 #!/bin/bash -l